cundd/rest/Documentation/Page.md

 Setup
 -----

-Include the TypoScript file from `Virtual Object - Page` and configure the access
+Include the static TypoScript file `Virtual Object - Page (rest)` through the Template editor and configure the access.
+In this example, the path key `201611161200` is a date/time-based unique number.

 	plugin.tx_rest.settings {
 		paths {